lightvector/KataGo/README.md

     p   q   r   s   t
     u   v   w   x   y

 Nonetheless, it has an effect on the learning.
-With standard weight initialization, this causes the center weight in the 5x5 kernel to be initialized much larger on average - for example I think Xavier initialization will initialize z to be sqrt(25) = 5 times larger on average than m.
-Moreover, during training, the step size of the center weight in the kernel is effectively doubled, because now m and z will both experience the gradient, and when they each take a step, their sum will twice as large of a step.
+With standard weight initialization, this causes the center weight in the equivalent single 5x5 kernel to be initialized much larger on average.
+For example I think Xavier initialization will initialize *z* to be sqrt(25) = 5 times larger on average than *m*.
+Moreover, during training, the learning rate of the center weight in the kernel is effectively doubled, because now *m* and *z* will both experience the gradient, and when they each take a step, their sum will take twice as large of a step.

-So I tried this change, and in fact, it was an improvement of about 0.01 nats in early epochs, decaying to only a slight improvement of less than 0.005 nats by epoch 50 or later.
-So fairly small, but still an improvement to the overall speed of learning.
+So in my own neural nets I tried adding an additional parameter in the center of the existing 5x5 convolution, and in fact, it was an improvement!
+Only about 0.01 nats in early epochs, decaying to a slight improvement of less than 0.005 nats by epoch 50 or later.
+But still an improvement to the overall speed of learning.

+(The current neural nets in this sandbox use a 5x5 convolution rather than a 3x3 to begin the ResNet trunk since the small number of channels of the input layer it uniquely cheap to do a larger convolution here, unlike the rest of the neural net with 192 channels.
+It probably helps slightly in kicking things off, such as being able to detect the edge from 2 spaces away instead of only 1 space away by the start of the first residual block).

-Similarly, due to historical accident, the current neural nets in this sandbox use the scale=True in batch norm layers, despite the fact that the resulting scalings are completely redundant with the convolution weights afterwards, because relus (and parametric relus) are scale-preserving.
-However, in some quick tests I was not able to get rid of them, since despite the redundancy, the presence of those parameters does influence the learning.
-I didn't try so extensively, but in a handful of tries I was unable to find a combination of setting scale=False and increasing the learning rate to compensate that did not slow down the total efficiency of learning, so the latest neural nets for now continue to use the scale parameters.
+Another redundancy I've been experimenting with is the fact that due to historical accident, the current neural nets in this sandbox use scale=True in [batch norm layers](https://www.tensorflow.org/api_docs/python/tf/layers/batch_normalization), even though the resulting gamma scale parameters are completely redundant with the convolution weights afterwards.
+This is because ReLUs (and parametric ReLUs) are scale-preserving, so a neural net having a batch norm layer with a given gamma is equivalent to one without gamma but where the next layer's convolution weights for that incoming channel are gamma-times-larger.

+Yet, despite the redundancy, the presence of those redundant parameters does influence the learning.
+In some quick tests I was not able to get rid of them.
+Although I didn't try so extensively, in a handful of tries I was unable to find a combination of setting scale=False and increasing the learning rate to compensate that did not slow down the total efficiency of learning.
+So the latest neural nets for now continue to use scale=True.

 I haven't gotten to it yet, but in the future I want to test more changes of this flavor.
-For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the first convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?
+For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the initial 5x5 convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?